oracle/coherence-operator/docs/user-guide.md

      --set imagePullSecrets=sample-coherence-secret
 ```

-After Coherence installation, you must expose the network port for JMX using the `kubectl port-forward` command.
+After the installation completes, you must expose the network port for JMX using the `kubectl port-forward` command.

-The instructions will also include suggestions on how to use JConsole or
+The instructions  also include suggestions on how to use JConsole or [VisualVM](https://visualvm.github.io/).
+In this guide, VisualVM is used to access and manipulate
-[VisualVM](https://visualvm.github.io/).
-For the sake of completeness,
-this use-case documents how to use VisualVM to access and manipulate
 Coherence MBeans when running within Kubernetes.

 ### Download the `opendmk_jmxremote_optional_jar` JAR

 The JMX endpoint does not use RMI, instead it uses JMXMP.
 This requires an
-additional JAR on the classpath of the Java JMX client (VisualVM, or
+additional JAR on the classpath of the Java JMX client (VisualVM or
 JConsole).
 This can be downloaded as a Maven dependency:

 ```xml